-- 2. If approval of a board, commission, council or other group is needed prior to execution of an agreement between the entity and Triumph Gulf Coast: - A. Provide the schedule of upcoming meetings for the group for a period of at least six months.
+- 2. If approval of a board, commission, council or other group is needed prior to execution of an agreement between the entity and Triumph Gulf Coast: - A. Schedule of upcoming meetings for the Board for a period of at least six months.